codewars/docs/content/authoring/kata/adding-images.md

 ```
 ~~~

 Drawing ASCII images can be supported by a variety of tools (for example, [ASCIIflow](http://asciiflow.com/)).
-It can be sufficient for representing simple charts and diagrams, but won't be enough for more detailed or colorfum images.
+It can be sufficient for representing simple charts and diagrams, but won't be enough for more detailed or colorful images.

-## Using Image Hosting Service
+## Using an Image Hosting Service

 To use this method, an image has to be uploaded to some third party hosting service, and referred to with appropriate Markdown:

 `![image title](http://path.to/image.jpg)`

-Adding image this way is easy to do, and does not require a lot of Markdown which would inflate description significantly.
+Adding images this way is easy to do, and does not require a lot of Markdown which would inflate the description significantly.
 It also works for all types of images supported by browsers.

 However, the downside is that it requires an external hosting service.
 Some services do not allow for linking uploaded images directly, or put some other limitations on access to them.
-Additionally, externally hosted image is a dependency which is difficult to control and manage.
+Additionally, externally hosted images is a dependency which is difficult to control and manage.
 It cannot be easily updated, it can expire after some time, be removed, or simply disappear.

 ## Using Data URLs